High-Dimensional Inference for Cluster-Based Graphical Models: Main Theoretical Results

 \begin{assumption} The covariance matrix $\bCS$ of $\bZ$ satisfies: $c_1 \leq \lmin{\bCS}$ and $\max_{t}\CS{t}{t} \leq c_2$, for some absolute constants $c_1, c_2 > 0$. \end{assumption} \begin{assumption} The matrix $\bGammaS$ satisfies: $\max_{ 1 \leq i \leq d} \gamma^*_i \leq c_3$ for some absolute constant $c_3 > 0$, where $\gammaS{i}$ are the entries of the diagonal matrix $\bGammaS$. \end{assumption}

 Assumptions \ref{asmp:bounded_latent_covariance} and \ref{asmp:bounded_errors} are minimal conditions for inference on precision matrices.
-Furthermore, they imply the conditions needed for clustering consistency derived in \cite{Bunea2016a} and discussed in Section \ref{sec:introduction:glatent}, for $n$ large enough.
-The latter only require that $\lmin{\bCS}$ is bounded from below by a sequence that converges to zero, as soon as $\|\bSigma^*\|_{\max}$ and $\|\bGamma^*\|_{\max}$ are bounded.
+Furthermore, they imply the conditions needed for clustering consistency derived in \cite{Bunea2018} and discussed in Section \ref{sec:introduction}, for $n$ sufficiently large.
+Their work only requires that $\lmin{\bCS}$ is bounded from below by a sequence that converges to zero, as soon as $\|\bSigma^*\|_{\max}$ and $\|\bGamma^*\|_{\max}$ are bounded.
 This is strengthened by our assumptions.
-In particular, a constant lower bound on $\bCS$ is standard in any inference on graphical models and needed to show the asymptotic normality of the estimator introduced above \citep{Ren2013,jankova2014confidence,jankova2017honest}.
+In general, a constant lower bound on $\bCS$ is standard in any inference on graphical models and is needed to show the asymptotic normality of the estimator introduced above \citep{Ren2013,jankova2014confidence,jankova2017honest}.